John Gano: Post-war career

 After the War, Gano returned to his congregation in New York.
-On May 1, 1784 Gano was elected to the Board of Regents of the University of the State of New York alongside John Jay and Alexander Hamilton.
+On May 1, 1784, Gano was elected to the Board of Regents of the University of the State of New York alongside John Jay and Alexander Hamilton.
 By 1787, Gano moved to Kentucky where he would live at until his death in 1804.
-On June 17th, 1793 future Vice-President Aaron Burr wrote Gano a letter congratulating a friend of Gano's named John Edwards (1748-1837) for getting elected to the Kentucky Senate.
+On June 17, 1793, future vice-president Aaron Burr wrote Gano a letter congratulating a friend of Gano's named John Edwards (1748-1837) for getting elected to the Kentucky Senate.

-On November 9th, 1798 Gano was elected as the first Chaplain for the Kentucky Legislature as stated in the Journal of the Kentucky House of Representatives "In Senate: Resolved that the Rev. John Gano be appointed chaplain to the general assembly; in which they request the concurrence of this house."
+On November 9, 1798, Gano was elected as the first chaplain for the Kentucky Legislature as stated in the Journal of the Kentucky House of Representatives "In Senate: Resolved that the Rev. John Gano be appointed chaplain to the general assembly; in which they request the concurrence of this house."
 He was also a member of the Society of Cincinnati.

+Family

+His first wife was Mary Stites.
+They married in 1755 in Queens, New York.
+They had the following children: